c-kleerun/COVID-Housing-Comparison/README.md

 # COVID-Housing-Comparison

-Our project is to uncover patterns between COVID-19 cases in Marion, Hancock, Johnson, Hamilton, Hendricks and Boone county residendential real-estate trends.
+Our project is to uncover patterns between COVID-19 cases in Marion, Hancock, Johnson, Hamilton, Hendricks and Boone county Indiana residendential real-estate trends.

 Compare Housing data to coronavirus data.
 Comparing housing data from 2019 and 2020